TheGeekOnSkates/breakaway-basic/manual.md

 READY.
 LIST
 10 REM THIS COMMENT WILL GET ERASED BY "NEW"
 READY.
 NEW
 READY.
 LIST
 READY.
 ```

 ### REM [comment]

 Comments are ignored by the interpreter.
 They're a way for you to write notes in your code.

+### RESET

+Resets the terminal's color settings to the default

 ### RETURN